-elfedit updates the ELF header of ELF files which have the matching ELF machine and file types.
-The options control how and which fields in the ELF header should be updated.
+elfedit updates the ELF header and program property of ELF files which have the matching ELF machine and file types.
+The options control how and which fields in the ELF header and program property should be updated.

 elffile... are the ELF files to be updated.
 32-bit and 64-bit ELF files are supported, as are archives containing ELF files.